xbt573/simplexpbot/README.md

 ## Deploying to Heroku
 *Ensure you use https://github.com/jincod/dotnetcore-buildpack buildpack!*
-Just deploy branch, and then launch worker from "*Resources*" tab
+Just deploy branch, add "*TOKEN*" config var with your bot token, and then launch worker from "*Resources*" tab

 ## Usage: